Raigan5/TextToSpeechTests/html5_tts/README.md

-# Evaluation of gTTS for Text-to-Speech on my local computer:
+# Evaluation of Web Speech API for Text-to-Speech:

 ## Software used